anukarnam/Business-Process-Automation/README.md

 3. Our third sample pipeline is inspired from the [popular Enterprise ChatGPT demo](https://github.com/Azure-Samples/azure-search-openai-demo), providing the backend and popular UI for creating a ChatGPT-like experience over your own data.

-4. Pipeline #4: Popular approach for information retrieval with your own documents using a **vector store** and ChatGPT!
-Document chunking and vector store implementation is handled by the backend after you create your own pipeline.
+4. Pipeline #4: Popular approach for information retrieval with your own documents using **vector store** and ChatGPT Document chunking and vector store implementation is performed by the backend after creating your own pipeline.